 You are welcome to use pretty much every machine you can see in the clubroom (unless it belongs to someone else).
-Most machines require your user name and password to log in (see Setting up your Account if you haven't already done so).
+Most machines require your user name and password to log in (see Settling up your Account if you haven't already done so).
 There are also a number of servers in the machine room which you can log into, including morwong, mussel, mermaid, martello and manbo.
-See UCC Machines in the middle of this guide.
+See UCC Machines in the middle of this quide.

 All UCC machines should be directly available inside UWA via the name hostname.ucc.gu.uwa.edu.au.
-Many machines are also available via the WAIX peering network and can be accessed via the name hostname.waix.ucc.gu.uwa.edu.au if your ISP is part of WAIX8.
-If it is not, you can always log in via tartarus (if you have had full access enabled) or you can use the charged service ssh.ucc.asn.au, the cost of which will be automatically deducted from your dispense account.
+Many machines are also available via our peering networks8 (including academic networks, Internet2 and WAIX9).
+If it is not, you can use the charged service ssh.ucc.asn.au, the cost of which will be automatically deducted from your dispense account.